info@rubertpartners.com |

 Guardianship of Minor Children

-One of the most important features of a DIFC Will is the ability to appoint:
+One of the most important features of a DIFC Will is the ability to appoint both interim and permanent guardians for minor children.

 Probate Process and Timelines

-Following death, probate proceedings are conducted before the DIFC Courts.
+Following death, probate proceedings are conducted before the DIFC Courts through a structured and relatively predictable process.

 - Issuance of probate orders